 Thoroughly clean the tiled back splash using a degreaser and a cloth or rag.
 Scrub the tile surfaces and in the grout lines for a proper cleaning.
 Leave the backsplash to dry fully after cleaning before painting.
 In our case, we left it to dry for 24 to 48 hours.

 In some areas that the grease was not removed well, we found the primer and paint did not adhere well.
 So although this step may seem tedious, it is a crucial step.
 Take the time to clean off the surface, use a scrub rush if necessary to remove all grease especially in and around the stove area.

 Apply a good coat of primer using a paint brush for all the grout lines and any decals in the tile.

 Using a small roller, apply the primer to the entire ceramic tile surface of the backsplash.
-Depending on the color and texture of existing back splash, a second coat of primer might be needed.
-If so, repeat with another application of primer.
-Leave the backsplash to dry fully between primer coats and before switching to the next step: applying the paint.
+Depending on the color and texture of existing back splash, a two coats of primer might be needed.
+If so, apply a second coat of primer.

-Repeat as necessary until you achieve your desired coverage.
+Work in small sections and repeat as necessary until you achieve your desired coverage.
 In our case, we applied two coats of surface paint with one coat of primer.